Explore stock as a payment method in Checkout

 Like other donations, supporters can review and manage their stock donations in Donor Portal, a self-service dashboard.
 Learn more →

-To enable stock giving, you connect your organization’s brokerage account to Fundraise Up.
+To enable stock giving, connect your organization’s brokerage account to Fundraise Up.

 To connect your organization’s brokerage account, follow the steps below.

-- Access to your organization’s Fundraise Up account with using an account that has the Organization Administrator user role
+- Access to your organization’s Fundraise Up account as an Organization Administrator.

-- Select your user name from the upper right area of the Dashboard.
+- Select your name from the upper right area of the Dashboard.

 - Select Settings.